silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

-Currently a WIP

-What you should do in your new glorious [opaque keys](https://github.com/edx/edx-platform/wiki/Opaque-Keys) future.
-It is also useful to understand the architecture of [split Mongo](https://github.com/edx/edx-platform/wiki/Split:-the-versioning,-structure-saving-DAO).
+### The Quick Version

+We used to pass around `course_id`s and `location`s as strings.
+Now, we are passing these values around as OpaqueKey objects.

+For things that were formerly `course_id`s, we now use CourseKeys.

+For things that were formerly `locations`, we now use UsageKeys.

+Course identifiers used to be strings, e.g. `course_id = "org/course/run"`.

 For the most part, extending the platform should not be substantially different.
 Now instead of passing around `course_id` strings and `location` strings, we will now be passing around OpaqueKey objects.

 ## Constructing Opaque Keys

-Note: The application layer should have no need for constructing an opaque key.
-The only place we should be explicitly constructing key types is in tests.
+<bold>**This should only be done in tests**.
+Avoid explicitly constructing opaque key types in application code.</b>

-In general, the best way to construct an opaque key is to use the correct constructor for the correct type of opaque key.
-See the [OpaqueKey hierarchy](https://github.com/edx/edx-platform/wiki/Opaque-Keys#opaquekey-hierarchy) to understand what types of keys are available.
+The best way to construct an opaque key is to use the correct constructor for the correct type of opaque key.

 For example:
 ```